Wamy-Dev/Rezi/README.md

 ##### If you want to donate to show your thanks: [PayPal](paypal.me/DavidNovencido) or BTC=bc1qlfgg9jzr3dy59meg87n38kmupmdp6pr4y3aee7
 ##### My website: [homeonacloud.com](homeonacloud.com)

-#This priject was made with community in mind, please be nice and don't steal my work.
+##### This project was made with community in mind, please be nice and don't steal my work.